 This is a super easy recipe that you can throw together in no time.
 While we thought it would be good, I wasn’t prepared for how the slightly sweet raisins and garlic complimented the roasted cauliflower.
 We all loved this so much that there wasn’t a crumb left in the bowl.
 Even Nana was crazy about it.
 Who would have thought to add raisins to cauliflower.

 The result is a savory side with a hint of sweetness from golden raisins.
 Panko and pine nuts add some crunch along with the crispiness you get from roasting cauliflower, and the combined flavors make a delicious lighter side dish that we make over and over again.
+If you’re in the mood for something cheesier, try a cauliflower casserole with a cheesy sour cream sauce.

 Why you’ll love it